-For 2013-14 the main change to the target groups is the addition of routine vaccination for 2 and 3 year old children as part of the phased introduction of vaccination for all children.
-In addition there may be local pilot projects to immunise other school age children, which may vary by Health board area.
-There are some minor changes to the codesets for the at-risk groups, including the addition of codes for organ transplants.
+For 2014-15 the main change to the target groups is the extension of routine vaccination for 2 to 5 year old pre-school children as part of the phased introduction of vaccination for all children.
+In addition Health Boards will be arranging vaccination of all primary School children.
+There are some minor changes to the codesets for the at-risk groups, with a new group created for splenic dysfunction to include thalassaemia, sickle cell disease and coeliac disease.
+Atrial Fibrillation and Severe Learning Disabilities have also been added to the codesets.
 Details of the at risk groups is given in Annex 1.